BoHu-sussex/Colour-Matrix-Recognization/README.md

 # Colour Matrix Recognization
 This project implemented an algorithm to recognize the colours of a given image.

+The main library used in project is `OpenCV`.

 ## Images
 The given images are in folder `\images1`.
 One example is like: